jeffreycao1998/sudoku-solver/README.md

 1. clone the repo

+2. cd into root directory

-2. run 'npm install' to install all dependencies
+3. run 'npm install' to install all dependencies

-3. run 'npm start'
+4. run 'npm start'